 Gautreau’s first shot at managing came because of a combination of lackluster team play and the incumbent’s deteriorating health, both of which had a bearing on the latter’s abrupt resignation.
 His promotion resulted in him becoming the “smallest, lightest and youngest manager in Double A or major league baseball.”
-More importantly for the team’s ownership, Doc became the only French-Canadian skipper in organized baseball, the first since Napoleon Lajoie had directed the Toronto Maple Leafs to a pennant in 1917.
+More importantly for the team’s ownership, Doc became the only skipper of French-Canadian heritage in organized baseball, the first since Napoleon Lajoie had directed the Toronto Maple Leafs in 1918.
 The club finished with a 90-78 record but 19 games behind the league leader and out of the playoffs.
 The Royals performed poorly in 1933 and Gautreau was replaced as manager during the season.
 During the winter, he was traded to the American Association Kansas City Blues where he played in 42 games in 1934 before heading closer to home to end his active career with the Watertown (Massachusetts) Townies of the Northeastern League.
 He did so with a flourish, batting .388 for that Class B ball club.

 From 1935 to 1939, Gautreau managed outside of organized baseball with the Saranac Lake Red Sox of the Northern League, a circuit comprised of town teams populated by locals, college students and former professionals.
 In 1940, he skippered the Sherbrooke Braves of the Quebec Provincial League.
 The circuit had only recently affiliated with organized baseball and was granted a Class B league charter.
 The six team league was unstable from the start.
 One club was forced to disband in July and Doc left Sherbrooke before it too ceased operations on August 1.